Reducing family homelessness

 Kayla Tronvold, The Community Outreach

-Members of the Housing Action Team pause for a photo during an online meeting.
+Members of the Housing Action Team pause for a photo during a recent meeting.

 Thrive Action Teams are key to our mission.
 They address obstacles to student success by focusing on creating systemic change in the conditions surrounding the educational system.